Let’s uncover Zagreb, Croatia; one subtlety at a time.

 Shopping in Zagreb

 From local stores to huge shopping malls, Zagreb has plenty of options for a shopper in you.
-It’s always good to shop directly from the manufacturers at local markets than shopping malls.
+It’s always good to shop directly from the manufacturers in local markets than shopping malls.

 Museum gift shops are also a good option to shop for local souvenirs.